 Childcare: The carer

 When we say ‘carer’, we mean anyone looking after a child that isn’t related to them—it could be a nanny, childminder, nursery practitioner, teacher, tutor, or family friend.
 Carers support children, and in turn, carers too need to be supported.
 They have to feel safe and confident in their role, and know who to ask for help.
-A kind, reliable carer is vital to a child’s development, and that’s why we invest so much time in finding the right people for our nanny service and home nurseries, and supporting them in their roles.
+A kind, reliable carer is vital to a child’s development, and that’s why we invest so much time in finding the right people for our nanny service, and supporting them in their roles.

 In the Koru Ethos, we also think that childcare is important for society.
 Families form society, families form communities, families form the world.
 We need our children to be able to contend with a more broken world than the one we inherited.
 There is a positive, tremendous opportunity for this new generation to build a fairer world.
 Great childcare needs to support children as agents of change in the world, building its future—hopefully a better one.

 In the Koru Ethos, children are active agents, not passive recipients.
 This keeps their intrinsic motivation strong, and their path their own.
 Maybe their path is filled with maths, science, technology, cooking, engineering, languages, movement, or music!
 Whatever it is, we can help by giving them diverse opportunities, an empowering environment, and self-directed, unstructured time.

 Developing all these things is a tough ask for parents to do alone.
 Parenthood is hard.
 Everyone knows that!
 Parents are dealing with economic anxiety, lack of government and family support, and huge expectations.